 Get outside your comfort zone

 This is what studying abroad is all about!
 Try something totally and completely new.
 Maybe something you didn’t have the opportunity to do before?

 You might find something completely amazing and develop a new passion in life.

 Take unusual classes, join social clubs, and talk to new people.
 Give yourself room to grow.

 Just because you feel homesick now doesn’t mean you’ll feel homesick forever.
-Being homesick is essentially missing what is comfortable and familiar, and eventually you will get comfortable and familiar with University.
+Being homesick is essentially missing what is comfortable and familiar, and eventually, you will get comfortable and familiar with University life.

-It’s okay to look back, just keep moving forwards.
+It’s okay to look back, just keep moving forward.

 You may also like to read Cathy’s story about adapting to a new culture or 7 things that will help you through a long distance relationship.